 ELD Mandate Exemptions

 A few ELD mandate exemptions are worth mentioning.
 Drivers in these four categories will pass a roadside inspection without an ELD:

 - Drivers using paper logs, if no more than 8 days out of a 30-day period — this allows drivers a second option if their ELD malfunctions.

 - Drivers operating under the short-haul exceptions — they’re not keeping RODS, so there’s no need for an ELD.

 - Driveaway-towaway operations — Drivers who drive to transport another vehicle for sale, lease, or repair won’t need an ELD.

 - Drivers with vehicles manufactured prior to model year 2000

 In addition to all of the above information, FMCSA has provided training webinars that can be accessed online, so you can verify whether any ELD mandate exemptions apply to you.

-How to Choose the Best ELD System for You
+How to Choose the Best ELD System for Your Business

 In order to comply with the FMCSA’s ELD mandate, fleet operators must ensure they have a regulation-compliant ELD installed in every one of their vehicles.
 To do so, they’ll need to pick a company that offers an ELD system fit for the purpose.

 When choosing the right system provider, a fleet operator should consider the qualities specific to their operation: